 As your child is playing, help estimate how many by saying “I wonder how many toys will fit in this bin?
 I think (say how many toys).
 Let’s count and see.”

-Patterning is the basis of all mathematics.
-It develops the logical thinking needed for later high order math work.
+Patterning is the basis of understanding the concept of all mathematics and organizing information.
+It develops the logical thinking needed for later high-order math work.
 Musical experiences provide the beginning of this understanding as babies use their bodies to internalize the understanding of sequence and patterning as they move to the music.
 Try listening to different types of music for a variety of beats to follow.

 Provide Your Child with In-Home and On-Campus Early Learning Opportunities